Qwe1rty/NodeDial/README.md

 ## Project Plan

-This is a loose outline of all the core features that should be included, and the order of implementation

-_Italics indicate that this component is in progress_
+This is a loose outline of all the core features that should be included, and the order of implementation. _Italics indicate that this component is in progress_

 - [x] **Milestone 0: Setup**
   - [x] Repo and build setup